roehampton/module-content/software-development-1/week-01/lab/README.md

 *lower_case_with_underscores*

-## Exercises
+### Exercises
- Now we'll explore and expand on some of these concepts in Python via your open Jupyter Notebook.
+We'll explore and expand on some of these concepts in Python via your open Jupyter Notebook.

+    1.What does the variable counter contain after the following code runs?

+    counter = 20

+    counter + 1

+    2. Identify what kind of operators/values each one is with type()
+       *
+       ‘hi’
+       -99.1
+        -
+       /
+       +
+       2
+       0.00
+       **
+       “My dog ate my homework"

+    3. Why does this expression cause an error?
+How can you fix it?

+    'I have eaten ' + 99 + ' burritos.’